 A filament dryer is a piece of equipment specifically designed to remove any moisture from filament.
-The principle behind it is simple enough: they hold a spool of filament in a heated enclosure, which causes the water molecules in the thermoplastic to evaporate.
+The principle behind it is simple enough: filament dryers hold a spool of filament in an enclosure with controlled heating, which causes the water molecules in the thermoplastic to evaporate evenly.

 Today, there are several types of filament dryer on the market, including simple plug-and-play products for the hobbyist market, and more advanced systems for professional users.
 The most basic filament dryers consist of a heated container that fits at least one filament spool.
 More sophisticated machines come with additional features like spool rotation and airflow for even heat distribution.
 Additionally, some filament dryers are designed to dry out an entire spool of filament at once, which can then be removed and loaded onto the 3D printer.
-Others are designed to dry the filament and simultaneously feed it into the 3D printer, which saves time.
+There are also other systems, known as in-line filament dryers, which are designed to dry the filament and simultaneously feed it into the 3D printer, which saves time.

 It is also possible to make your own DIY filament dryer.
 If you have a 3D printer with a heated print bed, it doesn’t take much to turn it into a filament dryer.
 All you need is a 3D printed support structure and a low-cost PC fan.
 [1]